BrainObjects/BrainObjectDocs/README.md

    - Sessions
      - to cache data related to a specific client
    - Actions
-     - to track the history of previos actions
+     - to track the history of previous actions
    - DirectActions
      - to provide "stateless" interactions
    - HTML Templates